 Do you need to transport or store the walker?

 Some walkers are quite large and if they’re not collapsable they might not fit in your car or simply take up too much space in your house.
-Think about how you’ll be using the walker on a day-to-day basis and where it’s going to have to fit.
+Think about how you’ll be using the rolling walker on a day-to-day basis and where it’s going to have to fit.
 See how much room you have and double check the measurements of the walker.

 How do the brakes work?

 If you’re looking at purchasing a rollator then it’s important to understand the different types of braking systems and which one is most suitable to your needs.
 The two most common types of brakes are the “squeeze” and the “push”.
 Squeeze brakes work much like bike brakes where you have levers on the handlebars that are squeezed to engaged the brake.
 You need to have sufficient strength in your hands and the correct cognitive and motor skills to use these brakes effectively.
 Push brakes are applied by simply leaning on the handlebars.
 These are good for people who don’t have the grip strength to use squeeze brakes.
 And they are a safer option for seniors who might not have the coordination required for squeeze brakes.
 Most models allow you to lock the brakes for added stability when you’re not moving.
 To read more about braking, read our article: “How do rollator brakes work“

 What is the walker’s frame made of and how long will it last?